10 Foreign Cartoons to Laugh Your Way to Fluency: Pocoyó, Winx Club and More

 If subtitles are available, use them strategically

-Additionally, if subtitles are available in your target language, jackpot!
+If subtitles are available in your target language, jackpot!
 Reading subtitles in your target language can help you connect the spoken and written words and help you understand what words you’re actually hearing.

 Daily exposure to your target language is useful, and cartoons are excellent tools for this since they’re usually brief.
 Whether you watch in one sitting or multiple times throughout the day, the more you listen to your target language, the less foreign it will sound.